Repossessions, Wage Garnishments And Lawsuits

 A secured debt is a debt where the obligation to repay is “secured” by some underlying property or collateral.
 For instance, if you obtain financing to buy a car, the car loan is likely secured by the car itself, so that if you fail to keep up with the payments, the financer may repossess the vehicle.
 Other types of secured debt may be your home mortgage or major purchases such as home appliances.
 Also, if you are simply applying for a loan or extension of credit for cash, you may be putting up collateral for the loan.
 In all these cases, the creditor may seek to repossess the property if you fail to meet the terms of the credit agreement.

-When you file for bankruptcy, any collection efforts, including repossession, are put on hold by the imposition of the Automatic Stay.
+When you file for bankruptcy, any collection efforts, including repossession, are put on hold by the imposition of the automatic stay.
 Under Chapter 13 bankruptcy, you can save your property from repossession by adjusting the debt and making payments under a three or five-year plan that you develop and that fits comfortably within your means and monthly disposable income.
-Under Chapter 7, the Fishback Law Corp can renegotiate the terms of your existing car loan in an effort to obtain a lower interest rate for you.
+Under Chapter 7, the Fishback Law Corporation can renegotiate the terms of your existing car loan in an effort to obtain a lower interest rate for you.

 If you file for bankruptcy, the automatic stay will put a stop on the garnishment, and you can resume receiving your regular wages during the bankruptcy.
 Also, if the underlying debt is dischargeable in Chapter 7 bankruptcy, you may be able to have the debt wiped out, and the garnishment will be gone forever.